First Acoustic Images of a Master-Class Violin

 D-09427 Ehrenfriedersdorf, Germany

-for the possibility to take a record and to
+for the possibility to take the records and to

 Am Waldsportplatz 1